For Some Women Nearing Menopause, Depression And Anxiety Can Spike

 Women need to be direct with their doctors about their mental health symptoms, says Joffe.

 "Just the same as they would if they had a rash," she says.
-"They would make an extra appointment and that's the first thing they say, I have a rash."
+"They would make an extra appointment and that's the first thing they say: I have a rash."

 Payne agrees.
-"The number one thing that women can do is be honest with their doctors about their symptoms and what symptoms they're having and how severe they are," she says.
+"The No. 1 thing that women can do is be honest with their doctors about their symptoms and what symptoms they're having and how severe they are," she says.

 Treatments that work